ifkas/WPSM---WooCommerce-Product-Support-Manager/README.md

   - Change ticket priority (Low, Medium, High, Urgent)
   - View customer and product details
   - Track conversation history
+  - Receive an email when a customer opens a new ticket
+  - Receive an email when a customer replies to a ticket

 ## Requirements